celestiaorg/celestia-app/specs/src/specs/multisig.md

 Celestia inherits support for Multisig accounts from the Cosmos SDK.
 Multisig accounts behave similarly to regular accounts with the added requirement that a threshold of signatures is needed to authorize a transaction.

-The maximum number of signatures allowed for a multisig account is determined by the [parameters](./parameters.md) `auth.TxSigLimit`.
+The maximum number of signatures allowed for a multisig account is determined by the parameter `auth.TxSigLimit` (see [parameters](./parameters.md)).
 The threshold and list of signers for a multisig account are set at the time of creation and can be viewed in the `pubkey` field of a key.
 For example:

 ```shell
 $ celestia-appd keys show multisig